 McBride said at that point, the officer Martin fired shots at the suspect, striking him in the lip.
 It ended when the drivers car hit a tree right outside the complex.

 Officers believe the driver is a member of the military.
 He was transported to GRU's trauma center with no serious injuries.

 GRU is handing the investigation over to the Richmond County Sheriff's Office since an officer was involved.

 Specialist Stewart serves with the Georgia Army National Guard.
 He is part of the 878 Engineer Battalion out of Augusta, Georgia.
 RCSO says Stewart will be charged with aggravated assault on a police officer.

 The name of the officer involved still has not been released.
-Stay with News 12 as we discover the latest.

 "Protocol with all weapons discharges is to conduct an investigation," a GRU press release stated.
 "The university is cooperating with the Richmond County Sheriff's Office and the GRU officer has been placed on paid administrative leave."

 Have information or an opinion about this story?
 Click here to contact the newsroom.